connectkishan1/connectkishan1/README.md

 </br>
 ## &nbsp; &nbsp;<img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> **About Me**
+- - I’m a ECE 💻 graduate of 2013 batch from **Vel's University,Chennai**🎓.
+I come with an extensive experience of working with different technologies including Web Development, Data Science and Machine Learning ⏳.
-- I’m a ECE 💻 graduate of 2013 batch from **Vel's University,Chennai**🎓.
++ - I’m a ECE 💻 graduate of 2013 batch from **Vel's University,Chennai**🎓.
 I come with an extensive experience of working with different technologies including Web Development, Data Science and Machine Learning ⏳.

 - I'm aspiring 🔭️ Data Scientist currently delving deep into **Neural Networks** 🚂.